 Details of the methods we use - sample handling and dilution

 Perilymph is usually collected from the ear by allowing it to be pulled up, by capillarity, into a fine capillary tube.
 The sample volume is very small volume (0.5 – 5uL).
-It cannot be stored or shipped in the capillary tube as it immediately starts evaporating from the two fluid surfaces exposed to air.
-For this reason, the volume of the sample is measured immediately after collection by measuring the sample length under a microscope with a calibrated eyepiece reticule.
-With time, volume will slowly shrink as water evaporates from the open ends of the capillary but the total drug content in the capillary will remain unchanged.
+It cannot be stored or shipped in the capillary tube as it immediately starts evaporating from the fluid surfaces exposed to air.
+With time, volume will slowly shrink as water evaporates even though the total drug content in the capillary will remain unchanged.
+We therefore measure the exact volume of the sample immediately after it is collected by measuring the length of the sample under a dissecting microscope with a calibrated eyepiece reticule.

 The question is – how do we best handle such samples to measure perilymph drug levels by HPLC or spectrophotometer?